kohls-admin/kohls-admin/CONTRIBUTING.md

 moonwave dev
 ```

-3. Navigate to the `docs/` folder to start contributing directly to the documentation.
+3. Navigate to the `docs/` folder to create and edit markdown pages.

 Congratulations!
 You are ready to start contributing to the documentation portion of the project!